Khashi21/Khashi21/README.md

 - 👋 Hi, I’m @Khashi21
 - 👀 I’m interested in programing
-- 🌱 I’m currently learning pyrhon advance
+- 🌱 I’m currently learning python advance
 - 💞️ I’m looking to collaborate on the same
 - 📫 How to reach me on git hub or in insta Thapa_div
 - 😄 Pronouns: ...